risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-high-latency.md

 - Check Await Tree Dump: Check the Await Tree Dump of all compute nodes in **RisingWave Dashboard** hosted on `http://meta-node:5691`.
 If the barrier is stuck, the Await Tree Dump will reveal the barrier waiting for a specific operation to finish.
 This fragment is likely to be the bottleneck of the streaming job.

 With these tools, you can identify the bottleneck fragments (actors) and the materialized views they belong to.
 Additionally, refer to the RisingWave Dashboard for the detailed information on materialized views, such as the streaming execution graph or the SQL query.

+## Diagnosis —— find out the bottleneck resources

+Identifying the resource bottleneck of the streaming tasks is important, as it can help us to more precisely and economically increase nodes and optimize the SQL.
+The following document summarizes several different resource bottlenecks for reference.
+In diagnosis, it can be used as a checklist for matching or excluding one by one.

+### CPU bottleneck

+### State bottleneck(read)

+### State bottleneck(write & compaction)

+### UDF bottleneck

+### Sink bottleneck

 ## Solution